syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 loadedDocument.Close(true);

-//Defining the ContentType for pdf file
+//Define the ContentType for the pdf file

 string contentType = "application/pdf";